How to Restore a Granite Composite Sink

 - Usually available at Walmart. com or Amazon

-One of our customers, Cathy K. created a demonstration video that we now offer to clarify the process for you.
-If you would like a visual demonstration of sink restoration (as well as an excellent before-and-after example to see), view the video below.
+Cathy K created a demonstration video to clarify the process.
+If you would like a visual demonstration of sink restoration (as well as an excellent before-and-after example), view the video below.

 Make sure the sink is completely dry.
 Once the sink is dry, the first step is to safely deep clean the sink.
 We want to remove all mineral deposits, soap scum, or other pre-existing messes.
-Using the Scum & Mineral Deposit Remover, simply spray onto the surface, and let it sit for +/- 15 minutes.
-Be sure to keep the area moist, not letting the product dry up.
+Using the Scum & Mineral Deposit Remover, spray onto the surface, and let it sit for +/- 15 minutes.
+Keep the area moist, not allowing the product dry up.
 After 15 minutes, gently agitate the surface to remove deposits, thoroughly rinse, and dry.

-We will want to make sure all messes or oils are removed, and that the sink is completely clean.
+We will want to ensure all messes or oils are removed, and the sink is thoroughly clean.
 If oils have been used in the past, applying this product may temporarily make the sink look worse.
 This is expected.
 Oils will generally leave a wet appearance, so removing them will temporarily leave the sink looking chalkier.
 We will solve this shortly.
 Repeat this step until the sink's appearance no longer changes after each application.

-Do not proceed to the next step until you are certain that re-applying the product will have no further effect.
-We want to make sure there are no remaining messes, mineral deposits, or oils.
+Only proceed to the next step once you are sure that re-applying the product will have no further effect.
+We want to ensure no remaining messes, mineral deposits, or oils.

 Before you start:

 Before proceeding to step 2, we recommend ventilating the area by running a fan or opening windows.
-The enhancer used has a potent smell, so properly ventilating the area will be your best friend.
+The enhancer has a potent smell, so adequately ventilating the room will be your best friend.

 Ensure that the sink is dry, and begin using the paintbrush to apply the enhancer to your sink.
-It is important that you apply the enhance to the entire sink.
+You must apply the Seal and Enhance to the entire sink.
 Wait 4-6 minutes, and wipe the sink down with a solid white towel/cloth.
-It's important to note that you want a pure white towel/cloth, since color might influence the sink's outcome.
-Be sure to wipe off any and all excess.
+It's important to note that you want a pure white towel/cloth since color might influence the sink's outcome.
+Be sure to wipe off any excess.

-It will take between 4 and 6 hours for the sink to dry.
-After the first hour, visually inspect your sink and decide whether it would benefit from another coat.
+It will take between 4 and 6 hours for the sink to dry after one application and longer for each additional coat.
+After the first hour, visually inspect your sink and decide whether it would benefit from another application.
 If so, repeat step two.
-Keep in mind that the more coats you use, the longer it will take to dry.
+Remember that the more coats you use, the longer it will take to dry.

 With every use, the ioSeal in this product will bond to the surface.
-This reduces the ability for future mineral deposits to bond, making them easier to remove in the future.
-It also reduces absorption and creates a smoother, more reflective surface.
-Follow the instructions on the back of the treatment, using the product once per day for 10-14 days, then at least once a week to maintain the treatment.
+This reduces the ability for future mineral deposits to bond, making future water spots easier to clean.
+It also reduces the absorption and creates a smoother, more reflective surface.
+Follow the instructions on the back of the treatment, using the product once daily for 10-14 days, then at least once a week to maintain the treatment.
 This will allow ioSeal to accumulate and protect your surface to the best of its ability.

 Future Care & Maintenance: